Josh-Tracy/tfe-ansible-install/README.md

 When there is a need to install Terraform Enterprise on long lived, static, virtual machines or bare-metal servers.
 If installing on a cloud service provider, such as AWS, Azure, or GCP, the preferred method is to use Terraform open source to automate this deployment in an autoscaling group utilizing user_data scripts.

 ## How to Use
 `install.yaml` is the main entry point for installing TFE with Ansible.
 It calls the specific roles you enable depending on what you are trying to accomplish.
-You can enable and disable roles at will by editing the variables in `group_vars/tfe.yaml`
+You can enable and disable roles at will by editing the variables at the top of `group_vars/tfe.yaml`.
+This saves time when troubleshooting and running the playbook over and over.

-Example install.yaml:
+Example roles in install.yaml:

 ```YAML
 - name : Install dependencies